-Using a clear coat, (the sealers mentioned above) cover the deck and let it dry.
+Using a clear coat, (I use my lacquer sealer) cover the deck and let it dry.
 Depending on the product, you may want to give your skateboard several more coats of finish (check with the manufacture).

 That should be it, you have a finished skateboard deck that you made yourself from scratch.
 Now it's time to grip it and destroy what you've worked so hard to make... it's a cruel world sometimes.

 I'll try to get some more articles on the shaping and graphics portion of skateboard deck construction, but for the time being this article should cover most of what you need to know to make it happen.

 |♠ Manufacture||♠ Make a Skateboard||♠ Glue||♠ Concrete Mold|